timiskhakov/timiskhakov.github.io/_posts/2022-09-05-a-quic-chat.md

 }
 ```

 First of all, we define two channels for returning messages and errors, as we don't expect things to always go nice and smooth over the network.
-Then we span a goroutine for sending messages and errors to these channels, respectively, and immediately return both to the caller — it's a common approach in Go for implementing the producer-consumer pattern.
-In the goroutine we just spanned, we wait for a stream to come and either: send an error to the `errors` channel, indicating a problem with the connection, or call the `readStream` method spanning yet another goroutine — and continue on waiting for more streams:
+Then we spawn a goroutine for sending messages and errors to these channels, respectively, and immediately return both to the caller — it's a common approach in Go for implementing the producer-consumer pattern.
+In the goroutine we just spawned, we wait for a stream to come and either: send an error to the `errors` channel and return, indicating a problem with the connection, or call the `readStream` method spawning yet another goroutine — and continue on waiting for more streams:

 ```go
 func (c *client) readStream(stream quic.Stream, messages chan<- Message, errs chan<- error) {